-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Norvasc or its generic form Amitriptyline to treat either their high blood pressure or their angina (chest pain).
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Norvasc or its generic form Amitriptyline to treat high blood pressure and/or Angina (chest pain).

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Norvasc?